MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

   - When designing a log collection strategy for cloud native SIEM solutions, consider the use cases based on the [Microsoft Sentinel analytics rules](/azure/sentinel/detect-threats-built-in) required for your environment and match up the required log sources to support those rules.
   - This option can help remove the unnecessary transmission and storage of log data, reducing the carbon emissions on the  environment.

+### Archive log data to long-term storage

+Many customers have a requirement to store log data for an extended period due to regulatory compliance reasons.
+In these cases, storing log data in the primary storage location of the SIEM system is a costly solution.

+**Recommendation:**

+- Archive log data to long-term storage.
+  - Log data can be [moved out to a cheaper long-term storage option](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/move-your-microsoft-sentinel-logs-to-long-term-storage-with-ease/ba-p/1407153) which respects the retention policies of the customer, but lowers the cost by utilizing separate storage locations.

+## Network architecture

+Increase the efficiency and avoid unnecessary traffic by following good practices for network security architectures.

+### Use cloud native network security controls

+When you use a centralized routing- and firewall design, all network traffic is sent to the hub for inspection, filtering, and onward routing.
+While this approach centralizes policy enforcement, it can create an overhead on the network of unnecessary traffic from the source resources.

+**Recommendation:**

+- Use cloud native network security controls to eliminate unnecessary network traffic.
+  - Use [Network security groups](/azure/virtual-network/network-security-groups-overview) and [Application security groups](/azure/virtual-network/application-security-groups) to help filter traffic at the source, and to remove the unnecessary data transmission.
+  - Using these capabilities can help reduce the burden on the cloud infrastructure, with lower bandwidth requirements and less infrastructure to own and manage.

+### Minimize routing from endpoints to the destination

+In many customer environments, especially in hybrid deployments, all end user device network traffic is routed through on-premises systems before being allowed to reach the internet.
+Usually, this happens due to the requirement to inspect all internet traffic.
+Often, this requires higher capacity network security appliances within the on-premises environment, or more appliances within the cloud environment.

+**Recommendation:**

+- Minimize routing from endpoints to the destination.
+  - Where possible, end user devices should be optimized to [split out known traffic directly to cloud services](/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel) while continuing to route and inspect traffic for all other destinations.
+Bringing these capabilities and policies closer to the end user device prevents unnecessary network traffic and its associated overhead.

 ### Use network security tools with auto-scaling capabilities

 Based on network traffic, there will be times when demand of the security appliance will be high, and other times where it will be lower.
 Many network security appliances are deployed to a scale to cope with the highest expected demand, leading to inefficiencies.
 Additionally, reconfiguration of these tools often requires a reboot leading to unacceptable downtime and management overhead.